mukaiizawa/Paren/man/man7/environment.md

 # DESCRIPTION
 A binding is an association between a symbol and that which the symbol denotes.

-Bindings are established by particular special-operators.
+Bindings are established by particular special operators.

 A single name can simultaneously have more than one associated binding per environment.